What Is Biometric Authentication?

 - How biometric data is protected by regulations like the GDPR and CCPA

 Of course, it’s not just the initial setup that matters.
-In order to keep devices and applications—and the data held within them—secure, biometric software needs to be kept up to date.
+In order to keep devices and applications—and the data held within them—secure against various threats, biometric software needs to be kept up to date.
 Enabling automatic updates and ensuring new patches are installed can help keep things running smoothly.

 Another best practice is to require users to verify their identity with multiple factors—such as a password or IP address and location—not just biometrics.
 Multi-factor authentication (MFA) protects modern systems and applications from all angles, and is one of the best ways to ensure that only the right people gain the right access at the right time.